Updated:

 Federal Retirement Thrift Investment Board (FRTIB)

-The Federal Retirement Thrift Investment Board (FRTIB) is an independent agency of the United States government.
-It was established in 1986.
-The board...
+The Federal Retirement Thrift Investment Board (FRTIB) is an independent agency of the United States government established under the Federal Employees’...

 Federal Retirement Thrift Investment Board (FRTIB)